phrase/phrase-in-context-editor-symfony/README.md

 # Phrase Strings In-Context Editor for Symfony

-**phrase-symfony** is the official adapter for integrating the [Phrase Strings In-Context Editor](https://support.phrase.com/hc/en-us/articles/5784095916188-In-Context-Editor-Strings) with your Symfony application.
+**phrase-in-context-editor-symfony** is the official adapter for integrating the [Phrase Strings In-Context Editor](https://support.phrase.com/hc/en-us/articles/5784095916188-In-Context-Editor-Strings) with your Symfony application.

 ## :scroll: Documentation